erikgrinaker/toydb/README.md

 For more information about workloads and parameters, run `cargo run --bin workload -- --help`.

 Example workload results are listed below.
-Write performance is pretty atrocious, due to fsyncs and a lack of write batching at the Raft level.
-Disabling fsyncs, or using the in-memory engine, significantly improves write performance.
+Write performance is atrocious, due to [fsync](https://en.wikipedia.org/wiki/Sync_(Unix)) and a lack of write batching in the Raft layer.
+Disabling fsync, or using the in-memory engine, significantly improves write performance (at the expense of durability).

 | Workload | BitCask     | BitCask w/o fsync | Memory      |
 |----------|-------------|-------------------|-------------|